Leonid Kravchuk: Balkans, Romania and Moldova

 Ukraine under Kravchuk was one of the first countries to recognise Croatia and Slovenia as independent states; it was the third country (after Slovenia and Lithuania) to recognise Croatian independence and the first United Nations member state at the time to do so.
-Kravchuk had maintained positive relations with Croatian President Franjo Tuđman since May 1991, when he received him as part of an official visit prior to both countries becoming independent.
-Kravchuk additionally saw parallels between the Croatian War of Independence and a potential Russia–Ukraine war, and further sought to harmonise Ukrainian foreign policy with that of western European states as part of his broader efforts to demonstrate Ukraine's solidarity with the West and Ukraine's publicly-stated ambition to be treated as a European country.
+Kravchuk had maintained positive relations with Croatian president Franjo Tuđman since May 1991, when he received him as part of an official visit prior to both countries becoming independent.
+Kravchuk additionally saw parallels between the Croatian War of Independence and a potential Russia–Ukraine war, and further sought to harmonise Ukrainian foreign policy with that of western European states as part of his broader efforts to demonstrate Ukraine's solidarity with the West and Ukraine's publicly stated ambition to be treated as a European country.
 The Verkhovna Rada sent 1,200 peacekeepers to Yugoslavia as part of the United Nations Protection Force by 1993, in what was viewed by the government as both a method of increasing Ukraine's international prestige and providing training for its soldiers.
 Kravchuk's government opposed Operation Deny Flight and Kravchuk himself endorsed a Russian call for debate at the United Nations Security Council, viewing the UNSC as the only body capable of authorising a NATO military response.

 Transnistrian separatist forces during the Transnistrian War.
-At various points in his presidency, Kravchuk supported either Moldova and Transnistria.
+At various points in his presidency, Kravchuk supported either Moldova or Transnistria.

 Romania–Ukraine relations were tense from Ukraine's independence.
 The post-revolution government of Romania initially refused to recognise the border established following the 1940 Soviet occupation of Bessarabia and Northern Bukovina, with the Parliament of Romania publicly declaring the results of the independence referendum to be "null and void" in parts of Ukraine which had been Romanian before 1940.
 No Romanian government followed up on the 1991 declaration by the parliament.
 Romania was one of two neighbouring countries (alongside Russia) which refused to sign an agreement with Ukraine on inviolability of borders.
 In retaliation, Ukraine cited the 1947 Paris Peace Treaties, which recognised the 1940 border.
 Romania, in return, cited the Paris Peace Treaties as justification for its claim to Snake Island, which prompted further disputes over the Romania–Ukraine border regarding the legitimacy of the unratified 1948 treaty that transferred Snake Island to Soviet Ukraine.
 The border dispute between the two countries was ultimately resolved in 1997, when Romania and Ukraine signed the Treaty of Friendship and Good Neighbourliness, followed by the 2003 Treaty on the Status of the Romanian–Ukrainian State Border, as prerequisites for Romanian membership in NATO and the EU.